INTRODUCTION AND BRIEF HISTORY

 The rate of centrifugation, usually expressed as revolutions per minute (RPM), is used by the manufacturers to describe how fast the centrifuge is rotating, regardless of the size of the rotor.
 On the other hand, the relative centrifugal force (RCF) is the force from the revolutions of the rotor that is exerted on the contents of the rotor which causes the separation of aqueous solutions in the centrifuge.
 These two are one of the most significant features to consider in choosing centrifuges because the need for the centrifugal force varies for the sedimentation of various samples.
 For example, to properly separate certain bacterial cells from a sample, high speed or ultracentrifugation is needed.

-Some centrifuges have fixed speed, while others offer variability due to control panels or rotary systems that enables the user to designate a specific speed or power.
+Some centrifuges have fixed speed, while others offer variability due to control panels or rotary systems that enable the user to designate a specific speed or power.
 This variable-speed feature and rotary selection allow users to utilize their centrifuge for various applications (multipurpose centrifuge).

 Instrument capacity refers to the maximum amount or volume of samples that you can fit inside the rotor.
 Generally, for microcentrifuges, the volume of the sample that it can take is only up to 5.0 mL per tube or vial.
 However, some models of Eppendorf can accommodate tubes with volumes of up to 50 mL.
 The number of tubes or vials per rotor varies among models of microcentrifuges.
 The number and type of samples each centrifuge can accommodate depends on the type of rotor of the centrifuge, and in some models, these rotors can be replaced with some models having up to 18 rotor options.
 Some centrifuges are also equipped with systems for refrigeration, which are useful for temperature labile samples.